 Don't be another student who gets scammed by the car salesman.

 Learn about associate's degree programs for aspiring car mechanics.
-Learn about coursework and career prospects in order to...
+Find out about coursework and career prospects in order to...

 Associate degree and certificate programs in auto body repair, collision repair and painting or auto body technology offer car...